-How To: Decoupage Halloween Pumpkins
+How To Decoupage Halloween Pumpkins

-Book Page Decoupage Pumpkin
+Book Page Decoupage Pumpkins

 - White pumpkin (real or fake, it’s up to you–I spray painted a real pumpkin white, but a foam pumpkin would last for years)